Download This Sample

 - There are over 250 different languages spoken throughout this continent.

-- This continent is a part of Eurasia, a massive continental landmass which is composed of Europe and some parts of Asia.
+- This continent is a part of Eurasia, a massive continental landmass that is composed of Europe and some parts of Asia.

 - Eurasia has both the largest and smallest country in the world.

 - Europe played a significant part in history, especially in the Renaissance period and the Industrial Revolution.

 - The largest country in the world (Russia) can be partly found on this continent.
 Russia is both a part of Europe and Asia.